Toucaan/toucaan.research/README.md

 # Introduction

 Toucaan is a _mutative_, _intrinsic_ and _deterministic_ CSS framework.
-It is meant for "app-like" web interfaces according to the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).
+It is meant for designing "app-like" web interfaces according to the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).
+Read the story about how it came to be over [here](https://bubblin.io/blog/toucaan-introduction).

 1. Mutative means that you can add or edit baseline rules (think custom `normalize`) yourself, directly into the framework.
 This concept borders close to the idea of a class-less & framework-less approach to design.
 There is no single heavy `reset` or `normalize` or outside utility required to be enforce cross-browser consistency.

 2. Intrinsic means that the design "belongs to" the device.
+The term `intrinsic` was [coined](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) by Jen Simmons of Mozilla in 2017.
-Now, this can mean a lot of things but unlike responsive, for example, Toucaan doesn't use hardcoded pixel values on media-query to switch the interface between mobile and the desktop.
-In fact, it doesn't even serve the desktop CSS if the user is on mobile so there is no query switching to happen.
+Now, intrinsic can mean a lot of things but unlike responsive think, for example, not using hardcoded pixel values on media-queries to switch layout, blockscoped typography, clear interface between the container and the contained etc. In fact, even responsive web design is a subset of intrinsic web design.

+3. Deterministic implies evaluation of the container before the content is laid out on a webpage.
+Only then can a layout "belong" to the device it is being viewed on.
+It can also mean other things like not serving desktop css on mobile and vice-versa (no media-query matching), or blockscoped typography or pinning for physical size to keep web design accessible.

 Read more about [this](https://bubblin.io/blog/baseline-css).